 Peperomia 'Napoli Nights' is a cultivar from the Piperaceae family.
 The seed parent was an unnamed Peperomia peruvian cultivar and the pollen parent, an unnamed Peperomia marmorata cultivar.
 Leaves are oval in shape with a grey-green coloured pattern on the upper surface and pink-red undersides.

 Featured in Alicante pot 13cm, pot not included.

 Secrets to success

-Light: Bright, in-direct light.
-A west or east facing window is idea but be aware direct sunlight will burn leaves.
+Light: Bright, indirect light.
+A west or east facing window is ideal but be aware direct sunlight will burn leaves.

 This plant is non-toxic.